Practicing Piping

 Go for it now!

 Just like standard output, you can also redirect the error channel of commands.
 Here, we'll learn about File Descriptor numbers.
-A File Descriptor (FD) is a number the describes a communication channel in Linux.
+A File Descriptor (FD) is a number that describes a communication channel in Linux.
 You've already been using them, even though you didn't realize it.
 We're already familiar with three:

 • FD 0: Standard Input